Christiane Kubrick

 Christiane Susanne Kubrick (née Harlan; born 10 May 1932) is a German actress and painter.
-She was born into a theatrical family (her uncle was the film director Veit Harlan), and was the third wife of filmmaker Stanley Kubrick from 1958 until his death in 1999.
+She was born into a family of opera singers and her uncle was film director Veit Harlan.

+She is the widow of filmmaker Stanley Kubrick, to whom she was married from 1958 until his death in 1999.
+Since then, she has served as a representative of his legacy.